-The Oxford Trust is an independent charitable trust, founded in 1985 by entrepreneurs Sir Martin and Lady Audrey Wood to encourage the pursuit of science and enterprise.
+The Oxford Trust is an independent charitable trust, founded in 1985 by entrepreneurs the late Sir Martin and Lady Audrey Wood to encourage the pursuit of science and enterprise.

 The Trust’s first innovation centre on Osney Mead was the first in the region and in fact, the UK, and a catalyst for Oxfordshire’s ecosystem of innovation incubators and science parks we see today.
 The Trust has seen many businesses – like Navenio, Perspectum, Mirada Medical and Oxford Computer Consultants – flourish in their centres and hope to see many more expand and grow.

 The Trust has three key objectives: